 Emissions testing or Smog testing is used in many areas of the country to improve air quality.
 But even if your community is not affected, you still need to know about emissions testing and smog checks because problems that often cause emission failures can also cause a variety of driveability and performance complaints.

 Mandatory emissions testing has become a fact of life in many areas as a means of identifying vehicles that are "gross polluters" so they can be fixed.
-See Vehicle Emissions I/M Programs to see if your state requires emissions testing.
+See States That Require Vehicle Emissions Testing to see if your state requires emissions testing.
 Such programs force vehicle owners to have emission problems repaired that might otherwise be ignored.
 So when a vehicle fails an emissions test or a smog check, most motorists are not exactly overjoyed to learn that repairs are needed.

 Everybody is for clean air as long as somebody else pays for it.
 That is why all new cars and light trucks built from 1981 through 1995 have had a 5 year, 50,000 mile federal emissions warranty.
 This warranty covered all emission control components as well as the fuel delivery system (except the pump and filter), ignition system (except spark plugs), and engine management system including all sensors.